Visiting Zion National Park for the First Time

 Stepping into the water, we wanted to feel the depth and temperature.
 You can rent gear for hiking the narrows and while it isn’t expensive, we weren’t sure we needed it.

 I’m glad we did the Riverside Walk separate from hiking The Narrows.
-It allowed us to take our time and really enjoy the hike, take pictures, etc. That way when we went to hike The Narrows we could quickly get to the main event for that day.
+It allowed us to take our time and really enjoy the hike, take pictures, etc. That way when we went hiking The Narrows we could quickly get to the main event for that day.
 Not everyone would have the luxury of time to do this, but I’d recommend it if you do.

 Keith and I both were so happy while visiting Zion National Park for the first time!
 We did not experience the crazy crowds we had heard about, partly due to our planning and we got to see much more of the park than we thought!
 Leaving, we were anxious to get back into the park for all the hiking adventures that would await us in the coming weeks!